Grounded by big metro areas like Lincoln and Omaha, Nebraska has long enjoyed a strong economy that has resulted in an equally strong paralegal field.

 Aspiring paralegals may also choose to earn a degree in paralegal studies.
 Degrees combine specialized paralegal education with general education requirements.
 Associate, bachelor’s or master’s degrees programs in paralegal studies are currently available to interested students.

 Paralegals who desire to distinguish themselves as qualified professionals known as certified paralegals may sit for one of the voluntary national certification exams that are offered by the national professional paralegal associations.
 To qualify for the exams, paralegals must meet educational and experiential requirements.
-Those requirements vary from exam to exam.
-A comparison can be found here.

 Currently, there are four different exams from which to choose: